 Each Friday, we highlight some of the bills and resolutions introduced in the Ohio Legislature in the past week.
-For questions about these bills, or to see the full list, contact Laura Dixon-Caldwell.

 This bill would reduce the minimum setback requirement (the distance wind turbines have to be from the nearest, habitable, residential structure) that was set in 2014.